iamhriturajsaha/AI-POWERED-MOVIE-RECOMMENDATION-SYSTEM/README.md

 Project Objective
 ------------

-The goal of this project is as follows:
+The goal of this project is as follows -

 1) **Binary and Multi-class Sentiment Analysis** and